dakilaledesma/intro-ml/sklearn.md

 ## Assignment 1
 ### The very basics with Scikit-Learn

-In this tutorial, we will be classifying whther a given 6-letter word is English or German.
+In this tutorial, we will be classifying whether a given 6-letter word is English or German.
 First, let's get some training and target data.
 See this table:

 | Training (often denoted as 'X') | Target (often denoted as 'y' |
 | ---- | ---- |